Complete ID Identity Theft Protection Cost & Pricing Plans 2024

 Complete ID Value for Money

-As I found out firsthand in my analysis of Complete ID, the service’s $8.99 per month price tag is competitive, if not cheaper than some other comparable plans on the market.
+As we discovered in our analysis of Complete ID, the service’s $8.99 per month price tag is competitive, if not cheaper than some other comparable plans on the market.
 The caveat?
 These savings are only available for card-carrying Costco Executive members.
-Otherwise, if you’ve got a basic Gold or Business membership, your bill would be $13.99 per month, which is par for the course for mid-tier ID monitoring coverage.
+Otherwise, if you’ve got a basic Gold or Business membership, your bill would be $13.99 per month, which is par for the course for mid-tier identity monitoring coverage.

 Complete ID FAQs